dpdk-vbng-cp/docker-compose-cp/README.md

 ### Writing your inventory

 Add your target hosts, including some host specific variables to your inventory file.
+Please use the hostnames and not the ip addresses of your target system.
+The deployment playbook is written in a way that ansible workstation will automatically resolve the ip address of your target systems.
 An example can be found inside of this repository as `inventory.sample`.
 Please copy this file to `inventory` and replace the names and variable values according to your environment.

 For more information on how to work with ansible inventories, please read the official documentation provided here: